mospakles/hamoye_angular/README.md

 Deployed website url: https://mo-hamoyeangular.netlify.app/

-You have to signup with your email and password before you can login into the dashboard.
+You can signup with any email and password of your choice then proceed to login into the dashboard.

 # AirportFlight